itisDouglas/appflowy/doc/CONTRIBUTING.md

 ### Non-coded Contributions

-There can help in multiple ways - even if you don't write code, you can still give back your love to our community.
+You can help in multiple ways - even if you don't write code, you can still give back your love to our community.
 Here are a few ideas:

 - Answer questions having ""General help wanted" labels on the [forum](https://github.com/AppFlowy-IO/appflowy/discussions)
 - Improve the documentation (WIP)